industrial-edge/opc-ua-application-getting-started/README.md

-# Writing good how-to or tutorial
+# Writing good how-to or tutorial -delete all

 Before you start writing, read the following materials how to write good documentation (including how-tos).